B-Rabbit7/2800-202210-DTC03/README.md

 * [Contact Information](#Contact-Information)

 ## General Info
-Our team Scrum Lordz is developing an educational application, Terra Studium, informing the users through an interactive web experience about the different causes of climate change and 4 main factors which directly contribute to it.
-Included, is a game that will excite users and peak their interest towards the topic of climate change.
+Our team Scrum Lordz is developing an educational application, Terra Studium, which informs users through an interactive web experience about the different causes of climate change.

 ## Technologies
 Technologies used for this project: